Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 Boxed warning

-Ozempic has a boxed warning, which is a serious warning from the Food and Drug Administration (FDA).
+Ozempic has a boxed warning, which is the most serious type of warning from the Food and Drug Administration (FDA).

 Ozempic has been shown to cause thyroid tumors and thyroid cancer in animals.
 It isn’t known if Ozempic can cause thyroid tumors or medullary thyroid cancer in humans.